 After lunch we jumped into our packrafts and approached the Näätämöjoki.

-We were paddling one of the most popular wilderness fishing river in Finland and a fishing permit is needed for those planning to fish here.
+We were paddling one of the most popular wilderness fishing rivers in Finland and a fishing permit is needed for those planning to fish here.
 And indeed, there were many fishermen along the river.
-At some point we had to start walking in the river since the river became very shallow.
+At some point, we had to start walking in the river since the river became very shallow.

 We pitched our tent at 10 pm, made fire and then it started to rain again.
 On the other side of the Näätämöjoki were we had our camp were fishermen and a dog which was chasing birds.
-Once it stoped raining I tried to dry some of my gear.
+Once it stopped raining I tried to dry some of my gear.
 My Thermarest XTherm was completely wet.
-After a cup of tea it was time to go sleeping.
+After a cup of tea, it was time to go sleeping.

 The next day it was still raining in the morning.
 I woke up at 9 am.
 Caj and Katja were still sleeping for another hour.
 I decided to sit in the tent and to wait that it finally stopped raining.

 When Caj and Katja climbed out of their tent we prepared fire and breakfast and packed our gear.
 It was time to paddle again.

 Patrick paddled the first 30 min and scouted the Näätämöjoki river while Katja and Caj were still packing their backpacks on their packrafts.

 There were many fishermen, a few huts and smaller rapids along the river.
 At some point, we had to leave the Näätämöjoki, deflated the packrafts and hiked on a trail for about 3 km through an area with rocks and old pine trees until we reached the Syrjäjärvi lake.